nginx-proxy/nginx-proxy/README.md

 If you would like to connect to your backend using HTTPS instead of HTTP, set `VIRTUAL_PROTO=https` on the backend container.

+### uWSGI Backends

+If you would like to connect to uWSGI backend, set `VIRTUAL_PROTO=uwsgi` on the backend container.
+Your backend container should than listen on a port rather than a socket and expose that port.

 ### Default Host

 To set the default host for nginx use the env var `DEFAULT_HOST=foo.bar.com` for example